techmatters/terraso-backend/docs/e2e_test_users.md

 # Generate a token

-Using the admin graphql endpoint execute the follwing query:
+Using the admin GraphQL endpoint execute the follwing query:

 GraphQL mutation:
 ```graphql